DarkFlippers/unleashed-firmware/ReadMe.md

 ## I want to contribute code

 Before opening a PR, please confirm that your changes must be contained in the firmware.
-Many ideas can easily be implemented as external applications and published in the Flipper Application Catalog (coming soon).
+Many ideas can easily be implemented as external applications and published in the [Flipper Application Catalog](https://github.com/flipperdevices/flipper-application-catalog).
 If you are unsure, reach out to us on the [Discord Server](https://flipp.dev/discord) or the [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page, and we'll help you find the right place for your code.

 Also, please read our [Contribution Guide](/CONTRIBUTING.md) and our [Coding Style](/CODING_STYLE.md), and make sure your code is compatible with our [Project License](/LICENSE).